Berkeley-MDes/tdf-fa24-jchenjiawen-1/README.md

 ## Speculations
 1. Project builds up on this one - a wearable+detachable device that focuses on nighttime safety and navigation.
-2. Do more research on the GPS module.
+2. Do more research on the GPS module, and ideate more using scenarios with the GPS module.

 ---
 # Week 7